rapid7/insightconnect-plugins/plugins/powershell/help.md

 ## Troubleshooting

+The use of round-robin DNS lookups is not supported

 Currently we do not support the use of round-robin DNS lookups.

 If Auth Type is set to "None" the PowerShell script will execute locally on the Komand host.